 We currently offer four types of clinical clerkships for medical students.
 Here is a brief description of each:

-- Inpatient Internal Medicine (1 position per 4-week rotation-between September and June.
+- Inpatient Internal Medicine ( 2 positions per 4-week rotation-between September and June.
 No rotations between July and August.) - On this rotation the clerk functions as a sub-intern on the general internal medicine inpatient service.
 Under the direct supervision of a senior resident and attending staff, you will admit, manage, and discharge patients.
 You will be expected to attend daily ICU rounds, ward team rounds, and residency noon conferences.
 Cases will cover the range of diagnoses which you would expect on a general medicine service in a county facility - coronary vascular disease, diabetes, COPD, CVA, pancreatitis, HIV-related illness, endocarditis, etc.

 - Inpatient Family Medicine/Surgery (2 positions per 4-week rotation) - This is a hybrid service of surgery patients and some internal medicine patients.
 Under direct supervision of residents and attending staff, you will admit and manage ward patients, assist in the operating room, and see patients in the surgery clinics.

 - Obstetrics/Family Medicine (1 position per 4-week rotation) - On the obstetrics rotation medical students will divide their time between the busy Perinatal Labor and Delivery Unit, prenatal and gyn clinics, and the operating room.